data-lessons/library-webscraping-DEPRECATED/_extras/xpath.md

 written by [Kim Pham](https://github.com/kimpham54) ([@tolloid](https://twitter.com/tolloid))
 for the July 2016 [Library Carpentry workshop](https://code4libtoronto.github.io/2016-07-28-librarycarpentry/) in Toronto.

-# Introduction
+# Matching patterns

+A key part of web scraping is describing to the computer how it should find the content you seek.
+Several tools have been designed for succinctly describing patterns that can be matched to document structure so that selected content can be efficiently extracted.
+The most important for web scraping are:

+* Regular expression: These specify portions of strings of characters (e.g. text, a URL).
+They can be used to identify, for instance, typical forms of date (yyyy-mm-dd, d/m/yyyy, etc.) or of an email address, or whether a URL is the kind of URL you want to download and scrape.
+* XPath: These specify parts of a tree-structured document, be it XML or HTML.
+  They can be very specific about which nodes to include or exclude.
+* CSS selectors: These serve a similar function to XPath, in selecting parts of an HTML document, but were designed for web development (for applying styles such as colour to parts of a document) and so are more commonly known, but also limited in what they can express relative to XPath.
+Every CSS selector can be translated into an equivalent XPath expression.

 XPath (which stands for XML Path Language) is an _expression language_ used to specify parts of an XML document.
-XPath is rarely used on its own, rather it is used within software and languages that are aimed at manipulating XML documents, such as XSLT, XQuery or the web scraping tools that will be introduced later in this lesson.
+XPath is often used within technologies aimed at manipulating XML documents, such as XSLT and XQuery.
-XPath can also be used in documents with a structure that is similar to XML, like HTML.
+Later in this lesson we enter XPath expressions into web scraping tools, specifying parts of an HTML document to scrape.

 ## Markup Languages

+When you view a page in your web browser, this usually involves downloading content encoded in HTML.
+The browser then renders this content visually.

 XML and HTML are _markup languages_.
 This means that they use a set of tags or rules to organise and provide information about the data they contain.
 This structure helps to automate processing, editing, formatting, displaying, printing, etc. that information.

-XML documents stores data in plain text format.
+XML documents store data in plain text format.
 This provides a software- and hardware-independent way of storing, transporting, and sharing data.
 XML format is an open format, meant to be software agnostic.
 You can open an XML document in any text editor and the data it contains will be shown as it is meant to be represented.
 This allows for exchange between incompatible systems and easier conversion of data.